daniellowtw/infBoard/README.md

  - `app.js` is the backend code.

 ### Developing the front end

- - Create a dev server using `dev.sh` to develop the front end.
+ - Create a dev server using `npm run dev` to develop the front end.
  - `webpack` will update the contents in public.

 ### TODO